ddevault/status.sr.ht/content/issues/2019-09-29-DNS-outage.md

 section: issue
 ---

+**Working on the issue**
+We have reached support and they've rolled back the changes.
+We're monitoring our services to make sure the trasition occurs smoothly.
+{{< track "2019-09-29 21:00:00" >}}

 **No response**
 We are still waiting for an update from our registrar.
 {{< track "2019-09-29 20:00:00" >}}